 It brings together world-class metals research teams from the universities of Nottingham, Leicester and Birmingham along with 14 industrial and international partners including GE Power, Doncasters Group, Rolls-Royce, Science and Technology Facilities Council (Rutherford Appleton Laboratory), Tata Steel, and TWI.

-The Centre offers 16 fully-funded PhD studentships, each providing a four-year integrated training programme.
+The Centre offers up to 16 fully-funded PhD studentships, each providing a four-year integrated training programme.
 In the first year, you will study a range of Masters level training modules and gain work experience with an industrial partner.
 In the next three years, you will carry out research for a PhD on a specific topic.

 Throughout the studentship there will a series of student-led events, including a mini-symposia, workshops and summer schools to help you develop the skills, expertise and networks required for a fulfilling career.